GuidesHow To'sHow To Wire RGB LED Strip Without A Controller

 Wiring Your RGB LED Strip To A Battery Pack

-This method is relatively easy to set up since you’ll require a couple of battery packs and clips.
-The issue with this method is that you can’t control how brightly the colors light up.
+One issue I found with this method is that I could not control how brightly the colors lit up.
 On the other hand, you reduce the risk of frying your LEDs since the batteries will run out before the wires overheat.

-While the above-mentioned ways allow you to control which color your RGB LED strip displays at a time, they can’t give you desired effects.
-One of the ways to control your RGB LED strip without a controller involves using an Arduino microcontroller.
-It’s a way to directly connect the positive, negative, and ground wires to your microcontroller.
+While the ways mentioned above allow you to control which color your RGB LED strip displays at a time, they can’t give you the desired effects.
+I tested an Arduino Microcontroller Board by directly connecting the positive, negative, and ground wires to it.

-Usually, your average 12v RGB LED strips, also known as SMD5050, come with infrared remote control, but when you don’t have one, Arduino can help you get a custom fading effect.
-Here’s how to do it:
+Usually, the average 12v RGB LED strips, also known as SMD5050, come with infrared remote control, but when you don’t have one, Arduino can help you get a custom fading effect.

 What You’ll Need

-To connect an Arduino to your 12v LED strip, you’ll have to gather the following parts:
+To connect an Arduino to your 12v LED strip, gather the following parts:

-You’ll need MOSFETs when trying to control a component with a higher voltage than your microcontroller, as they prevent it from overheating and frying.
-Namely, MOSFETs have three terminals, the source (S), drain (D), and gate (G).
+You’ll need Metal Oxide Silicon Field Effect Transistors (MOSFETs) when trying to control a component with a higher voltage than your Microcontroller, as they prevent it from overheating and frying.
+Namely, MOSFETs have three terminals: the source (S), drain (D), and gate (G).
 The voltage that passes through the gate terminal controls the current passing through the drain and source terminals.

 Moreover, a major benefit of using MOSFETs is that you can pass each color of your LED strip through the MOSFET to control how bright each color on your LED strip is.
-You need logic-level MOSFETs instead of standard ones because it ensures that the Arduino setup will work the way you want.
+I recommend getting Logic-Level MOSFETs instead of standard ones because it ensures the Arduino setup will work the way you want.

 Connecting The Circuit